fabiospampinato/TFGTTJG/docs/introduction.md

 Some applications for which it would be better to use a different language:

-- **[Operating Systems](https://en.wikipedia.org/wiki/Operating_system)**: an OS needs to talk to the actual hardware, and it's performance is of paramount importance
+- **[Operating Systems](https://en.wikipedia.org/wiki/Operating_system)**: an OS needs to talk to the actual hardware, and it's performance is of paramount importance.
 - **3D-heavy games**: here you also need the most out of your hardware, most of the times writing a 3D game fully in JS isn't the best option.
-You're probably ok with 2D games or simple ones though
+You're probably ok with 2D games or simple ones though.